 Political signs shall not exceed thirty-two (32) square feet in area per sign.
 Such signs shall be placed only on private property and only with permission of the property owner.
-Signs must be removed within fourteen (14) days following the election or referendum.
+Signs may be placed no more than thirty (30) days before the election or referendum and must be removed within fourteen (14) days following the election or referendum.